From predicting to learning dissipation from pair correlations of active liquids: Abstract

 \section{Abstract}

-Active systems, which are driven by non-conservative forces acting independently on individual particles, exhibit a variety of unique behaviors and structures, with potential applications in the design of novel materials.
-Towards designing such materials, an important open challenge is to precisely connect the structure of active systems to the dissipation of energy induced by the local driving.
-We approach this problem by developing a perturbative mean-field theory which predicts the static structure with good accuracy, even for strongly interacting systems.
-Significantly, this theory requires only equilibrium measurements of the structure to deduce, systematically, how driving forces shape the structure out-of-equilibrium.
-Second, based on this theory, we derive an expression for the rate of dissipation and we show that there exists a robust relation between dissipation and structure, which holds even as the system approaches an activity-induced phase transition far from equilibrium.
-Finally, we construct a neural network which maps static configurations of active particles to their dissipation rate, thus showing that the dissipation of energy can be inferred from purely static structural information, without any prior knowledge of the underlying dynamics.
+Active systems, which are driven out of equilibrium by local non-conservative forces, can adopt unique behaviors and configurations.
+An important challenge in the design of novel materials which utilize such properties is to precisely connect the static structure of active systems to the dissipation of energy induced by the local driving.
+Here, we use tools from liquid-state theories and machine learning to take on this challenge.
+We first demonstrate analytically for an isotropic active matter system that dissipation and pair correlations are closely related when driving forces behave like an active temperature.
+We then extend a nonequilibrium mean-field framework for predicting these pair correlations, which unlike most existing approaches is applicable even for strongly interacting particles and far from equilibrium, to predicting dissipation in these systems.
+Based on this theory, we reveal a robust analytic relation between dissipation and structure which holds even as the system approaches a nonequilibrium phase transition.
+Finally, we construct a neural network which maps static configurations of particles to their dissipation rate without any prior knowledge of the underlying dynamics.
+Our results open novel perspectives on the interplay between dissipation and organization out-of-equilibrium.